yochaigal/cairn/wip/2e/core-rules.md

 ### Relics

 **Relics** are items imbued with a magical spell or power.
 They do not cause Fatigue.
 Relics usually have a limited use, as well as a recharge condition.

-### Casting Spells

-- Anyone can cast a spell by holding a Spellbook in both hands and reading its contents aloud.
-They must then add a **Fatigue** to inventory.
-- Given time and safety, PCs can _enhance_ a spell's impact (e.g., affecting multiple targets, increasing its power, etc.) without any additional cost.
-- If the PC is _deprived_ or in danger (such as during combat), the Warden may require a PC to make a WIL save to avoid any ill-effects from casting the spell.
-Consequences of failure are on par with the intended effect, and may result in added **Fatigue**, the destruction of the Spellbook, injury, and even death.

 ## 100 Spells